Religious Liberty Press Release Supreme Court

 In the Uzuegbunam v.
 Preczewski 8-1 ruling, Justice Clarence Thomas said that Uzuegbunam — who was silenced by Georgia Gwinnett College officials even after he had obtained a permit to share his faith and hand out religious literature — can continue his lawsuit despite the fact that the school ultimately changed course and Uzuegbunam subsequently graduated.

-The ERLC filed an amicus brief in support of Uzuegbunam, which argued: “[N]ominal damages provide moral and legal recognition to a valid claim, and they are critical to the vindication of constitutional rights.
+The ERLC filed an amicus brief in support of Chike Uzuegbunam, which argued: “[N]ominal damages provide moral and legal recognition to a valid claim, and they are critical to the vindication of constitutional rights.
 That is especially true with respect to free speech and free exercise rights, which are at issue here.
 Often, the violation of those rights causes no quantifiable economic loss.
 Yet, their invasion cuts to the core of our constitutional freedoms.”

 Chief Justice John Roberts was the dissenting justice in the case.